CVRP/Study Guide

 Scope of Practice

-The following services can be performed by a CVRP when supervised by a CCVE or ICVE:
+The following services can be performed by a CVRP when supervised by a CCVE &/or ICVE:

-- Vocational Analysis or Evaluation/Assessment for forensic, medical, legal or dispute resolution purposes
+- Vocational Analysis or Evaluation/Assessment for forensic, medical, legal or dispute resolution

-Module 102: Foundational Theories of Vocational Rehabilitation
+CVRP examination preparatory learning materials: Module 102: Foundational Theories of Vocational Rehabilitation

 CVRP Eligibility & Application Process

-5. Proof of Vocational Rehabilitation Experience;
+5. Proof of VR Experience:

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).